 eCommerce and Omni Channel Merchants - Marketing at ACI Worldwide

 Terry is a seasoned marketing professional with over 30 years of experience.
-While he has worked in the payments for only 4 years, he has experience with both eCommerce and Omni Channel merchants as well as with payment intermediaries.
+While he has worked in payments for only 5 years, he has experience with both eCommerce and omni-channel merchants as well as with payment intermediaries.
 He enjoys building and repairing things with his hands and coming up with innovative ideas to solve complex problems.

 Articles by Terry Rourke